This lazy gluten-free tomato soup is creamy like bisque, dairy-free, and is a no-chop no-peel no-blend recipe!

 How to make it

-Stir the odd time if you feel like it (it won’t really make a difference).
 Some foam may appear at the sides but don’t worry about it, it will subside after cooking when you stir the soup a few times and it cools a little.

 This soup will keep for up to five days in the fridge and freezes beautifully.
 It’s so easy to make and can be easily doubled or tripled up so I heartily recommend making it in advance and freezing it.

-If the coconut milk seems to separate a bit when the soup has defrosted (which rarely happens) simply whisk your vegan tomato soup a bit to restore it.
+If the coconut milk seems to separate a bit when the soup has defrosted (which rarely happens) simply whisk your tomato soup a bit to restore it.

 This soup can be easily reheated on the stovetop or microwave.

-Did you make this recipe?
+Did you make this gluten-free tomato soup?
 Let me know how much you loved it with a star rating in the recipe box, review, or comment below.

 Or take a picture and tag me on Instagram (@the_fiery_vegetarian), I love seeing all your creations!

 - 28oz can crushed tomatoes (850ml)

 - 13.5oz can full-fat unsweetened coconut milk (400ml)

 - 2 cups vegetable stock (480ml)

-- 1/2 tsp hot smoked paprika
+- 1/2 teaspoon smoked paprika

-- 1/2 tbsp onion powder
+- 1/2 Tablespoon onion powder

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

-- 1 tsp brown sugar
+- 1 tsp sugar

-- 1/2 tbsp red wine vinegar
+- 1/2 Tablespoon red wine vinegar (or white, or ACV)

 - Freshly ground black pepper to serve (optional)

-- Add everything to a pot.
-Mix well.
+- Add everything to a medium-sized pot.